Special Event: Lecture Program by Tony O’Connor, Archaeologist & Museum Curator (UK)

 Join Australians Studying Abroad to celebrate more than 40 years of public lecturing in Australia.
 We are pleased to have Classical Archaeologist and Museum Curator Tony O’Connor help celebrate this milestone.

-Tony O’Connor is a specialist in the Roman Empire, who has excavated widely across Britain, Italy and North Africa.
-He has a particular interes a specialist in the Roman Empire. he has excavated widely across Britain, Italy and North Africa.
+Tony O’Connor is a specialist in the Roman Empire. he has excavated widely across Britain, Italy and North Africa.
 He has a particular interest in Roman North Africa, having excavated in Libya for many years.
 Through his work in Libya, Tunisia, Sicily and Lebanon, Tony has spent many years studying the Phoenicians and their legacy.
 For over 30 years Tony has curated and developed archaeological collections in UK museums.
 He is a Fellow of the Society of Antiquaries of London.

 Lecture Program Introduction